matchmore/documentation/documentation.md

 MatchmoreSDK requires iOS 9+.

-### Standard Integration
+### Inject MatchmoreSDK with CocoaPods
-We will use CocoaPods.
 If you don't have CocoaPods installed on your computer, you'll need to execute this command in the terminal:
 ```
 sudo gem install cocoapods
 ```